jnavarreteu/jnavarreteu/README.md

 ## Introduction

-**jnavarreteu/jnavarreteu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+ Hello everyone and welcome to me profile, My name is Julián Navarrete, I am Geographer and I am interested in learning and developing knowledge about rural development, risk and hazards management; a little bit of meteorology and languages skills acquisition.

+ I like to conduct researches in which is needed to do field-trips, I like to walk a lot and interact with local communities.
+Every project is an adventure for me.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on improving my professional knowledge and technical skills.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programming, a little bit of Chinese and French
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on fields of knowledge related to my interests.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about whatever you consider I could help you.
-- 📫 How to reach me: ...
+- 📫 How to reach me: you can write me an email to jnavarreteu@unal.edu.co

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
-- 🗺️🗺️🗺️🗺️🗺️🗺️🗺️
+- 🗺️

 ## Projects
 - [geemap](https://geemap.org/): A Python package for interactive mapping with Google Earth Engine, ipyleaflet and ipywidgets.